KivalEvan/BeatSaber-JSMap/README.md

 - Top-level function shall use regular function
 - No dependencies shall be used outside of examples, extensions, and tests
   - Vendor dependency is allowed so long it gracefully handles every platform possible
+- Prefer `types` over concrete type for parameter/return type
+  - Use generic if necessary
+- Use ESM
   - Avoid circular imports
   - Avoid URL imports
+  - Prefer `node:` built-in import if needed

 ## Planned

 - NPM and JSR release
+- Separate to submodule (`types`, `utils`, `extensions`, etc.)
 - Write JSDoc on every important bit
 - Add more helper for Chroma and Noodle Extensions